-The keel for the first vessel in class, Maharaja Lela (2501), was laid at Boustead Naval Shipyard in Lumut, in March 2016.
-The ship was launched in August 2017 and is scheduled to enter service with the Royal Malaysian Navy in 2019.
+The keel for the first vessel in class, Maharaja Lela (2501), was laid at BNS in Lumut in March 2016.
+The ship was launched in August 2017 and scheduled to enter service with the RMN in 2019.
 The keel for the second ship was laid in February 2017.

-The LCS platforms are intended to perform littoral patrol and surveillance, protection of exclusive economic zone (EEZ), search-and-rescue (SAR), as well as anti-surface, anti-submarine and anti-air warfare missions.
+The LCS platforms are intended to perform littoral patrol and surveillance, protection of exclusive economic zone (EEZ), search-and-rescue (SAR), and anti-surface, anti-submarine and anti-air warfare missions.

 Maharaja Lela-class design details

-The warship is based on the design of Gowind 2500 corvette developed by Naval Group (formerly DCNS).
-The stealth platform offers a reduced radar cross-section (RCS), and acoustic, infrared and magnetic signatures.
+The warship is based on the design of the Gowind 2500 corvette developed by Naval Group (formerly DCNS).
+The stealth platform offers a reduced radar cross-section (RCS) and acoustic, infrared and magnetic signatures.

-It has an overall length of 111m, an overall beam of 16m and a hull draught of 3.8m.
+It has an overall length of 111m, overall beam of 16m and hull draught of 3.8m.
 It has a displacement of 3,100t and can carry a crew of 118.